r-kujawa/laravel-payment-gateway/.github/pull_request_template.md

 ### **Any questions or suggestions?** :thought_balloon:
 Provide any questions or suggestions you might have about this change or future changes.

-### **Does this relate to any story?** :link:
+### **Does this relate to any issue?** :link:
-Provide a link to the stories this potentially closes and/or relates to.
+Provide a link to the issues this potentially closes and/or relates to.